pyta-uoft/pyta/docs/checkers/index.md

 ### Shadowed import (W0416)

 This error occurs when a module is imported with an aliased name that has already been used by a previous import.
-This prevents the original module from ever being used later in your code
+This prevents the original module from ever being used later in your code.

 ```{literalinclude} /../examples/pylint/w0416_shadowed_import.py